 The Chi-Square statistic is defined as the “weighted square error” and is given by

+χ2=i=1K(mi-Npi)2Npi

 Here, N is the number of samples, pi is the theoretical probability of landing in the bin with index i, and mi is the measured number of samples in the bin with index i.
 K=15 shall be used for the validation.
 The theoretical value pi is given in Table C.3.2.4-3 below.